dgaydukov/cert-ocpjp11/files/LowLatency.md

 * parallel - issues STW but doing FullGC in multiple threads - significant performance gain comparing to serial, but still long STW
 * concurrent - trying to do GC concurrently with running threads (all modern GC: CMS, G1, Z, Shenandoah)
   * knows as mostly concurrent - because most of the job is done while app is running, yet small STW pause is required to do some clean up
-  * CMS - concurrent mark-and-sweep, compaction is ignored (that's why it's not used anymore)
+  * CMS - concurrent mark-and-sweep, compaction is ignored (that's why it's not used anymore) - once memory is fragmented to the point where you can't allocate new object, it runs FullGC with big STW pause and compacts memory
   * G1 - concurrent mark-and-sweep, but use STW to do compaction
   * Z & Shenandoah - doing both concurrent mark-and-sweep and concurrent compaction